NexPlayer/NexPlayer_Unity_Plugin/README.md

 ![NexPlayer Plugin](resources/import_package.png)

-In order to load the player [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) follow the path: 'Assets/NexPlayer/Scenes' and open 'NexPlayer raw video.unity' with double click.
+In order to load the player [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) follow the path: 'Assets/NexPlayer/Scenes' and open 'NexPlayer raw video.unity' by double clicking.
-Test the playback selecting play button in the editor.
+Test the playback by selecting the play button in the editor.

 ![NexPlayer Plugin](resources/playback_demo.png)

-#### 2) Play 360 scene
+#### 2) Play a 360 scene

-Load the 360 [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) available in 'Assets/NexPlayer/NexPlayer360/Scenes/NexPlayer360.unity'.
+Load the 360 Video [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) available in 'Assets/NexPlayer/NexPlayer360/Scenes/NexPlayer360.unity'.
-Test the playback selecting play button in the editor.
+Test the playback by selecting the play button in the editor.

 ![NexPlayer Plugin](resources/360_scene.gif)